costikid/poemly/README.md

 - FRONTEND

 1. VueJs components for login/register, write edit and delete poems, change account settings
-2. VueJs component showing inspirational quotes and being able to copy them to clipboard using the [Quotable API](https://github.com/lukePeavey/quotable)
+2. VueJs component showing inspirational quotes and being able to copy them to clipboard using the Quotable API
 3. Users can ORDER poems by written date or SEARCH them
 4. Users can share poems via email or social media
 5. Pinia for state management
 6. Composition API
+7. Check the end of the readme file for links to the tech stack used

 ## Setup